rsmith-nl/lamprop/README.rst

 'make install', these will be installed automatically.
 For users of other systems, PDF versions are included in the distribution.

+As of version 3, support for old style fiber properties (which also specified properties in the radial direction of the fiber) has been removed from the code.

 Requirements
 ------------

-This program requires Python (version 3), and the numpy module (version 1.5 or later).
-This version was developed and tested using Python 3.4 and 3.5.
+This program requires Python (version 3), and the numpy module.
+This version was developed and tested using Python 3.6 and numpy 1.11.2.
+But older versions will probably work fine.

 Installation